 The versatility of the virtual message processor construct has provided us the ability to build infrastructure models and to evaluate experimental survivability mechanisms rapidly and easily.
-We illustrate the use of the modeling system with an example.
-We have used the RAPTOR system described in this paper to build several models of a critical application from the banking system, namely the U.S. financial payment system.
-Our selection of this particular application for modeling was based on our more detailed understanding of the domain-it is arbitrary and of no particular significance.
+We illustrate the use of the modeling framework with an example.
+We have used the framework described in this paper to build several models of a critical application from the banking system, namely the U.S. financial payment system.
+Our selection of this particular application for modeling was based on our more detailed understanding of the domain, but from the point of the evaluation of our framework is arbitrary and of no particular significance.
 For the example, we describe the largest and most comprehensive model that we have built to date.